Newsgrouper Help

 Finally we have Save, Cancel and Reset Colours to Defaults buttons which do what they say.

-Clicking Find Articles at the end of a group page leads to a page where you can search the history of that group, going back around 20 years.
+Clicking Search at the top of a group page leads to a page where you can search the history of that group, in some cases going back to the 1980s.

 About Newsgrouper / Contact Information